 Events that have already commenced at the time of application, or events that have been completed prior to the application.

-Events held outside of the Rural City of Wangaratta
+Events held outside of the Rural City of Wangaratta.

 New events (new events are encouraged to apply for funding through the Tourism Event Grant stream of this program).